 Feather edging should be avoided.
 After it has been calculated that the surface (whether concrete, masonry, or steel) to which shotcrete is to be bonded is sound, it should be made by dry sandblasting, wet sandblasting, grinding, or high-pressure water jetting.

-Just prior to collect shotcrete, all such surfaces should be thoroughly cleaned.
+Just prior to collecting shotcrete, all such surfaces should be thoroughly cleaned.
 Porous surfaces should be kept damp, but not wet, before placing shotcrete.

 a.
-Hardened featured are close enough to conventional cast-in-place concrete.
+Hardened features are close enough to conventional cast-in-place concrete.